 There's a significant potential impact on KPIs or strategic goals.

 Some process improvements are not aimed at problem-solving; instead, they are done to achieve strategic objectives or make a game-changing difference to key performance metrics.
-In those cases, a Kaizen event can help teams move the needle quickly.
+In those cases, a Kaizen event can help teams move quickly.
 It is essential to understand the current state and results and determine how you will measure the impact of the implemented improvements.
 Repeated daily improvements aren't getting results.

 Suppose you've been using continuous improvement cycles like PDSA or DMAIC as part of a daily improvement effort geared toward a particular process but aren't seeing results.
 In that case, a rapid improvement event might be an effective way of gaining momentum.
 During a Kaizen event, the participants have time to consider many potential solutions and determine which will best address the root cause.